Texas Dog Bite Attorneys

 Dog bites are the most common type of animal attack reported in the United States.
 While many of these incidents don’t cause serious harm, hundreds of them do, and some are even fatal.

-Serious dog bite injuries not only cause physical harm, but can also cause financial harm, if the person injured misses work due to their injuries.
-Dog bites are traumatic events that typically lead to fear and anxiety that may linger, making counseling or medication necessary.
+Serious dog bite injuries can cause financial harm in addition to physical, if the person injured misses work due to their injuries.
+Dog bites can also lead to fear and anxiety that may linger, making counseling or medication necessary.
 These issues are serious, and make determining whether or not you have a dog bite claim important.

-One of the defenses a dog owner will probably put forth is that they had no idea their dog would bite someone or had no idea the dog would behave a certain way.
+One of the defenses a dog owner will probably put forth is that they had no idea their dog would bite someone.
 Proving a dog owner had prior knowledge of the dog’s tendency to bite can be challenging.
-Additionally, proving the dog owner acted in a careless manner can also be challenging.
 Our Texas dog bite attorneys have the experience and resources to carry out the necessary investigation involved in establishing your claim.
 Call us today for your free consultation.

 How Do Shared Fault Rules Affect My Case?